 The Headteacher identifies students whose attendance is 95% or below.
 Reasons are sought for why attendance is at this level.
 This takes place weekly on a Friday.

-Where analysis shows a concern, Letter 1 will be sent at this point.
+Where analysis shows a attendance is below 94% or we are concerned, Letter 1 will be sent at this point.